 - Have we forgotten to tell you anything important that you would have liked to know?

 11. Provide the opportunity to continue learning

 Did you know that your employees would like to continue learning?
 Therefore, be sure to provide opportunities for extra eLearning.
 Bite-sized mobile learnings for example.
 This allows your employees to complete training courses in an interactive and fun way.

 An employee app is crucial for onboarding your employees

-A employee app is a total solution for onboarding, eLearning, and internal communication.
+An employee app offers the total solution for onboarding, eLearning, surveys, and internal communication.
 Everything in one place.
 An employee app makes it easy for your employee to get to know your organization:

 - You can add interactive content such as images, videos, or short text.
 That is much more enjoyable for your employees than reading a manual.

 - Statistics give you insight into where your new employees are with completing the onboarding.